Katie Dippold

 Katie Dippold (born January 10, 1980) is an American screenwriter.
-She was a writer on the NBC series Parks and Recreation and wrote The Heat starring Sandra Bullock and Melissa McCarthy and the 2016 Ghostbusters reboot.
+She was a writer on the NBC series Parks and Recreation and wrote the 2013 film The Heat starring Sandra Bullock and Melissa McCarthy.
+She is the creator and showrunner of Widow's Bay (2026), for which she won two Primetime Emmy Awards.

-Life and career
+Early life and education

 Dippold was born and raised in Freehold Township, New Jersey, and graduated from Rutgers University with a degree in journalism.

+Career

-After graduating college, Dippold started a career in improvisational comedy at Upright Citizens Brigade Theatre (UCBT) in New York City.
-She wrote and performed in various stage shows at the UCBT in New York City and still continues to perform improv on stage at the UCBT's venue in Los Angeles.
-She is a part of improv groups "The Smokes" and "Reuben Starship".
+After graduating, Dippold started a career in improvisational comedy at Upright Citizens Brigade Theatre (UCB) in New York City.
+She still continues to perform improv in Los Angeles.
 Dippold has appeared as a sketch regular on Late Night with Conan O'Brien and was a cast member on the MTV comedic prank series Boiling Points.
-In 2006, she became a writer for the twelfth season of MADtv and was also a co-producer during its fourteenth season.
+In 2006, she became a writer for the twelfth season of MADtv.
 In 2009, she joined the writing staff of Parks and Recreation where she worked for several seasons.

 Dippold wrote the screenplay for the comedic film The Heat (2013), starring Sandra Bullock and Melissa McCarthy, and directed by Paul Feig.
-Dippold and director Feig co-wrote the 2016 Ghostbusters all-female reboot.
-She also wrote the Disney re-worked adaptation of The Haunted Mansion.
-Haunted Mansion was released on July 28, 2023.
+Dippold and director Feig later co-wrote the 2016 Ghostbusters.
+She also wrote the 2023 Disney re-worked adaptation Haunted Mansion.
 She was listed in 2012 under "10 Screenwriters to Watch" by Variety and "13 People to Look Out For in 2013" in Interview.

+Dippold created Widow's Bay (2026), starring Matthew Rhys, Stephen Root and Kate O'Flynn.
+Some episodes of the series were directed by Hiro Murai.

 Personal life

-Dippold is in a long-term relationship with former film studio executive Drew Crevello.
+Dippold is in a relationship with former film studio executive Drew Crevello.

+In 2016, she went viral for a tweet featuring a photo of herself at a Halloween party dressed as the Babadook while no one else was in costume.